-Tenants tend to be pretty price sensitive, so it’s essential to do your research about current market rates.
+Tenants tend to be pretty price sensitive, so it is essential to do your research about current market rates.

-- Do a quick check on Carousell for prices of rental bedrooms similar to yours in your area
+If it’s bedroom rentals, do a quick check on Carousell for rental bedrooms similar to yours in your area.

 Here are the main factors that determine the rental price of your home: